Ticklenaked Pond

 Ticklenaked Pond is a lake in Caledonia County, Vermont, in the United States.

 "Ticklenaked" is likely a corruption of the Native American (Indian) name.
 Historian John C. Huden wrote:

 It is very doubtful that this hilarious name is of Indian origin; if so, it is possibly a much modified Delaware word meaning "beaver kittens here."

+It was also known as Tickenecket and Tickeneck in earlier years.